 Once your provider orders a prescription for you, you will need to get your prescription drugs filled at a network pharmacy (except during an emergency).
 A network pharmacy is a drug store that agrees to fill drugs for Sentara Health Plans members.
-To find a network pharmacy, use your Provider Directory available at sentarahealthplans.com/findadoc.
-You can use any of the Sentara Health Plans network pharmacies.
+To find a network pharmacy, use your Provider Directory available at sentarahealthplans.com/findadoc and select the "Drug and Pharmacy Search" button.
+You can use any of Sentara Health Plans network pharmacies.